Resources – includes Safety for Backyard Pools

-- Put the slowest hiker in front and pace the group according to that person so that the group stays together.
+- Pace the hiking group according to the slowest person's ability so that the group stays together.

 - Employ a 'stay within sight' safety policy for your children.
 If a child gets scared, they will run all over the place searching for you.
 This uncontrolled action can have tragic results.
 Nobody should ever walk beyond each other's range of sight.

-- A hiking trail is the safest place to remain because it has a beginning and an end.
+- A hiking trail is the safest place because it has a beginning and an end.
 Teach your children to stay on the beaten path and away from ledges of any kind.

-- The Boy Scouts recommend you bring one pint of water per person for each half hour you will be hiking.
+- Bring one pint of water per person for each half hour you will be hiking.
 A canteen strap allows for ease of transport.
 The water in the brook or stream may appear safe and clean to drink but most natural water sources have huge amounts of bacteria that can make you very sick.
-Be sure to bring your own water or water filter for drinking.

-- If you are taking food on your hike, it's a good idea to keep it in tightly sealed containers so as not to attract animals.
+- If you are taking food on your hike, it's a good idea to keep it in tightly sealed containers so as not to attract animals and insects.

-- Your children are likely to see plants, insects and animals they have never seen before.
-Take a field guide with you so that you can find out if a plant is poisonous, match an animal's picture to its name, or identify a species you've never seen before.
+- Your children are likely to see plants, insects and animals.
+Take a pocket-sized field book with you so you can identify them.

 - Sunscreen and insect repellent are necessary when venturing on a hike.
 Avoid sunburns by wearing head and arm coverings.

-- Be smart about what you put in your backpack.
-It can become very heavy and tedious and keep you from enjoying your day.
+- Be smart and economical about what you put in your backpack.
+It can become very heavy and tedious, and keep you from enjoying your day.

 - The first rule when interacting with the environment is to 'Leave it as you found it'.
 This rule applies to the trees, the earth, the animals, the campsite - and even the flowers.
 Teach your children to respect the environment.
 Carry out all of the garbage you carry in and don't leave food behind to feed the animals.

-If you are planning your children's first hiking trek, here are a few pointers to keep in mind before you set out on your new adventure.
+If you are planning your children's first hike, here are a few pointers to keep in mind before you set out on your new adventure.